 Any direction will do, really.
 Up, down, open rein, closed rein, back to the thigh... we can get creative about it.
 The main goal is to get that horse to finally give, usually through the jaw, poll and maybe neck area, so that there can be less tension, or pull, or tightness through the head, neck and back.
 The horse also might level out into a frame that is desirable in your riding discipline.

 Most horses do "let go" at some point and emulate softness.
 The only problem is that while the front end can contort enough to find the release from you, the middle and hind end cannot lie.
 The back drops or sags, the hind legs shorten stride, the hind end even "camps out" - essentially, the horse travels with a longer back than he might otherwise, precisely because through the act of pulling, we have blocked the energy that is travelling to the front of the horse.

 But we do it anyway.
-(Trust me - I have the T-shirt.)
+(Trust me - been there myself!)

 "Framing" a horse is one of those essential things we tend to obsess over once we can keep our balance well enough to be able to work on other things.
 By then, we can "feel" well enough to know that the horse is moving stiffly and with uneven steps.
 We can feel the tension radiate through the horse from the jaw to the back and into our very core.

 Once in a while, the horse loosens up and we discover this tension-free, bouncy-floaty feeling that we know is right, but then, as soon as we turn to look the other way, the horse falls out of that riding heaven.
 We are left forever after wanting to emulate that feeling in every ride.

 So we pull.